-The Police Fund (General Reserve) has been maintained at £6.0m.
-The total earmarked reserves are £18.7m (including both a share of regional jointly controlled reserves as well as reserves held on behalf of partners) a reduction of £3m.
+£1m has been transferred from the Police Fund (General Reserve) to Budget Equalisation Reserve to fund the medium term financial plan.
+The balance in The Police Fund is now £5.0m.
+The total earmarked reserves are £22.3m (including both a share of regional jointly controlled reserves as well as reserves held on behalf of partners) an increase of £3.6m.